 How will I meet people?

-- You can use the University’s facilities (including the Student Union and Library).
+- Use the University’s facilities (including the Students’ Union and the Library)

 How will I be supported?

 You will be supported before you attend your first class!
 The International Office (IO) will guide you through your application and help you prepare for arrival in the UK, including email updates and pre-arrival and visa guides.

 If you’re studying one of our face-to-face courses, the IO will continue to support you once you are in Coventry, with visa support and advice.
 The International Student Support Team can help you with questions about living and studying at Coventry University.

 On your PSE course you will:

 - get support from your course leader and your tutors (including regular tutorials and feedback) throughout your course

 If you are studying on the Coventry campus, the PSE building (Elm Bank) is near Coventry University’s Technology Park.
 At busy times PSE classes may be held in Faculty buildings on the main Coventry University campus.
 Elm Bank has space for self-study and there is a café in the nearby Technology Park.
 The main campus is a short walk away (10 minutes) where you can find the Library, Students' Union and sports centre.